1983 Indianapolis 500: Bump Day – Sunday May 22

 The day opened with John Mahler (180.022 mph) on the bubble.
 Rain again hampered time trials, and the track did not open until nearly 2 p.m.

-Phil Krueger wrecked during a practice run, and Gary Bettenhausen waved off a run after one lap over 193 mph.
+Phil Krueger wrecked during a practice run.
+Then Gary Bettenhausen waved off a run after one lap over 193 mph, a move that would cost him the chance to make the race later.

-At 4:14 p.m., Dennis Firestone completed a run of 190.888 mph, bumping Mahler.
-Moments later, rain began to fall, and the track was closed for the day.
-The 6 o'clock gun fired with several drivers, including Bettenhausen, Bill Alsup, Dick Ferguson all left sitting in line.
+At 4:14 p.m., Dennis Firestone completed a run of 190.888 mph, with heavy rain beginning to fall on his last lap, bumping Mahler, and the track was soaked and closed for the day.
+The 6 o'clock gun fired with several drivers, including Bettenhausen, Bill Alsup, and Dick Ferguson all left sitting in line.